dentarg/auth0-blog/_posts/2017-08-23-automatically-mapping-dto-to-entity-on-spring-boot-apis.markdown

 git checkout post-2
 ```

-Since we haven't created any endpoints in the previous article, there wouldn't have a good reason to run the application now.
+Since we haven't created any endpoints in the previous article, there wouldn't be a good reason to run the application now.
 Running it would do no harm, and Liquibase would create the tables structures to support the five entities already created.
 But waiting to run it after developing our endpoints will produce the same effect.

 After that we just need to import the Spring Boot project in our preferred IDE (Integrated Development Environment).